B & O Supprettes 16-A

 Belladonna and opium rectal is most often used 1 or 2 times per day.
 Do not use the suppositories more than 4 times per day.
 Follow your doctor's instructions.
 Call your doctor if your symptoms do not improve, or if they get worse while using this medication.

-Do not stop using the medication suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Talk to your doctor about how to avoid withdrawal symptoms when you stop using belladonna and opium rectal.
+Do not stop using belladonna and opium suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to avoid withdrawal symptoms when you stop using belladonna and opium.

 Store at room temperature away from moisture, heat, and light.
 Do not refrigerate or freeze the suppositories.
 Ask your pharmacist how to properly dispose of any unused suppositories that are no longer needed.

-Keep track of the amount of medicine used from each new supply of this medication.
-Opium is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of the amount of medicine used from each new supply.
+Belladonna and opium is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?